Rally Held In Dera To Express Solidarity With Armed Forces - UrduPoint

 Rally Held In Dera To Express Solidarity With Armed Forces

-DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 14th May, 2023 ) :The residents of Dera Ismail Khan on Sunday took out a rally here at GPO Chowk to express solidarity with the armed forces.
+DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 20th May, 2023 ) :A rally to express solidarity with the armed forces was taken out here at GPO Chowk on Saturday.

-The rally, participated by representatives of various political parties, civil society, teachers, and government organizations in large numbers, was taken out from GPO Chowk and culminated at Topan-wala Chowk.
+The rally, led by Caretaker Provincial Minister for Agriculture, Livestock, Fisheries and Cooperative Department Abdul Haleem Khan Qasuria, was taken out from GPO Chowk and culminated at Fountain Chowk which was attended by representatives of various political parties, civil society, teachers, officials of different public departments and a large number of the general public.

 The participants of the rally were carrying banners and placards inscribed with slogans in favour of the Pak Army and they also chanted slogans in favour of the armed forces.

-The rally was addressed by the Leader of Jamiat Ulema-e-Islam Kafeel Ahmad Nizami, District President of Muslim League Nawaz (PML-N) Rehan Malik Advocate, Malik Farhan Dhap of Pakistan People's Party (PPP), Seth Aslam Kalewala, District President of All Teachers Association Yaqub Babar, Roshan Zamir Leghari and others.
+The rally was addressed by Abdul Haleem Khan Qasuria, Kafeel Nizami, Mushtaq Dar and Allama Ramzan Tauqeer.

-Addressing the rally, the speakers said that an attempt was being made to defame the Pakistan Army under an international conspiracy and a political party was being used as a tool.
+Addressing the rally, the speakers said that an attempt was being made to defame the Pakistan Army under an international conspiracy and a political party was being used as a tool for the purpose.

 They said the people have come out on the streets to express their solidarity with the Pak Army.